zeus-fyi/zeus/README.md

 #### ```../../infra```

-Contains kubernetes config setup templates
+Contains Kubernetes config setup templates

 #### ```../../constants```
 #### ```../../actions```
 #### ```../../logs```

+Contains smart contract automation kits.
+This testcase shows a full end-end seed, create, and deposits validators on the Ethereum ephemery testnet.

+### ```zeus/cookbooks/ethereum/automation/deposits_test.go ```

 Example actions do log dumps, pod restarts, configuration changes on demand for k8s applications, and more.

 ### ```zeus/cookbooks/ethereum/beacons/beacon_cluster_test.go ```
+### ```zeus/cookbooks/ethereum/validators/validator_cluster_test.go ```
+### ```zeus/cookbooks/ethereum/web3signers/web3signer_cluster_test.go ```

-See this test case to see how a beacon cluster class was created.
-Use a versioned release tag to ensure consistent stable setups if using any of the examples, the main branch is frequently in flux.
+See this test case to see how a beacon cluster class was created, and then extended to support choreography to reset configs on a scheduled interval for the ephemery testnet, and then added validator clients, and then again to add web3signing integration.

 #### Ethereum ####